AnikethD22/jeev_assignments/assignment3/README.md

 ## Build project

-To build the project run the command below:
+To run the tests and build the project run the command below:

 ```console
 mvn package